tawi1/DotsTrafficCity/docs/source/fcg.rst

 Editor Mode
 ------------

-Road segment editor generation from FCG raw data.
+Road segment editor generation from scene `FCGWaypointsContainer` road data.

 #.
-Configure generator settings.
+Configure all generator settings in the inspector.
 #.
 Press `Generate` button.
 #.
 Edit road segments in the scene as needed.

 Editor Blocks
 ------------

+Road segments are connected with prefab blocks in the `Editor`.

 #.
 Select `Runtime Blocks` type.
 #.
 Generate blocks like in `Runtime blocks` tutorial.